 This insight provides valuable information about the plasma processes responsible for radio emission, offering a potential key to interpreting similar structures observed in FRBs.
 Michael Kramer, the first author of the paper and Director at MPIfR, noted, “When we set out to compare magnetar emission with that of FRBs, we expected similarities.
 What we didn't expect is that all radio-loud neutron stars share this universal scaling.”

-Kuo Liu added, “We expect magnetars to be powered by energy, while the others are powered by their rotational energy.
+Kuo Liu added, “We expect magnetars to be powered by magnetic field energy, while the others are powered by their rotational energy.
 Some are very old, some are very young, and yet all seem to follow this law.”

 Gregory Desvignes emphasized the importance of flexibility in their observations, stating, “Since magnetar radio emission is not always present, one needs to be flexible and react quickly, which is possible with telescopes like the one in Effelsberg.”
 Ramesh Karuppusamy highlighted the role of the 100-m radio telescope in Effelsberg in their observations.